scrabbletank/farhome-rules/rulesdoc.md

 - You gain _Resistance 3_ to lightning damage.
 - As a reaction or on your turn you may spend 2 AP to teleport to an unoccupied tile within 3 tiles of your position.
 - You may spend 5 AP to fire a lightning bolt against 3 creatures within 10 tiles of you.
 Make a spellcasting roll against the creatures Dexterity save.
-On success they take 1 wound and 2 wound dice in lightning damage, gaining Paralyze 1 until the end of their next turn on a critical.
+On success they take 1/2 in lightning damage, gaining Paralyze 1 until the end of their next turn on a critical.
 - You have expertise with spells that deal lightning damage.

 Only a single Power Word can be active at once, casting another Power Word spell ends any other Power Word spells you've cast.